imzqqq/chat/website/spec/attic/drafts/model/rooms.rst

 Overview
 ========

-"Rooms" in Chat server are shared messaging channels over which all the participant users can exchange messages.
+"Rooms" in Synapse are shared messaging channels over which all the participant users can exchange messages.
 Rooms have an opaque persistent identify, a globally-replicated set of state (consisting principly of a membership set of users, and other management and miscellaneous metadata), and a message history.